The Connaught (hotel): Restoration

 In March 2007, The Connaught closed for a £70 million restoration programme, described as a "contemporary interpretation".
 Guy Oliver was the lead designer of the restoration, refurbishment and redecoration of the old hotel, completing a total of 88 rooms and suites (including The Prince's Lodge, The Eagles Lodge and The Sutherland and Somerset Suites) as well as the restoration and redecoration of the main staircase, new lifts, concierge and public areas, L'Espelette Restaurant and The Georgian and Regency Rooms.
 Immediately after this work was completed he designed a further 31 rooms and suites in the new addition to the hotel, a terrace penthouse, and all of the public spaces and function rooms, including the Ballroom, Maple Oak and Silver Rooms.
 The Maybourne Hotel Group stated that they intended to preserve the traditional values for which the hotel is known.
 The chef was Angela Hartnett, but she was later replaced by French chef Hélène Darroze.

 The hotel reopened in December 2007 with fewer rooms than usually available; development continued throughout 2008 when The Connaught Bar, designed by David Collins, opened.
 The hotel also has a swimming pool and Asian-inspired spa managed in conjunction with Aman Resorts.
 Other changes include a new Espelette Restaurant, with a covered terrace, and the Coburg Bar, managed by Andreas Cortes.
 The Connaught Bar is run by mixologist Agostino Perrone, which has received several international awards including World's Best Cocktail Bar at the coveted Tales of the Cocktail Spirited Awards in both 2012 and 2016, the only bar in the world to have won it twice.
 In 2021, The Connaught opened a new bar, the Red Room, featuring artwork by Louise Bourgeois and Jenny Holzer, and stained glass windows by Brian Clarke.
 In 2023, The Connaught Bar placed 5th on The World's 50 Best Bars list.

+Design features

+The current building was designed by Lewis Isaacs and Henry L. Florence and built between 1894 and 1896.
+The Connaught Hotel is a Grade II listed building on the National Heritage List for England.